joebew42/joebew42.github.io/_posts/2019-12-18-ubuntu-on-acer-predator.markdown

 date:   2019-12-18 15:00:00 +0100
 ---

-_Do you remember the new laptop I bought some time ago?
-Cool, I've installed Ubuntu 19.10 on it and here I wanted to share the steps I followed with you all!_
+> Do you remember the [new laptop I bought]({% post_url 2019-12-15-time-for-a-new-laptop %}) some time ago?
+Cool, I have installed Ubuntu 19.10 and I want to share with you the steps I followed!

 <!--more-->